Many think this popular festival is connected to Christ’s resurrection, but do passages within God’s Word prove otherwise?

 But slowly, Easter, with all its pagan customs, replaced Passover.
-Disagreement arose surrounding the correct observance of the day, which led to the “Quartodeciman Controversy.”
+Disagreement arose surrounding how to correctly observe it, which led to the “Quartodeciman Controversy.”

-The apostle Paul exhorted New Testament brethren to continue to keep these Holy Days: “For even Christ our passover is sacrificed for us: therefore let us keep the feast, not with old leaven, neither with the leaven of malice and wickedness; but with the unleavened bread of sincerity and truth” (I Cor.
+The apostle Paul exhorted New Testament brethren to continue to keep these Holy Days: “For even Christ our Passover is sacrificed for us: therefore let us keep the feast, not with old leaven, neither with the leaven of malice and wickedness; but with the unleavened bread of sincerity and truth” (I Cor.
 5:7-8).
-Matthew 26:19 states that the “disciples did as Jesus had appointed them” and commanded His disciples to make “ready the Passover.”
+Matthew 26:19 states that the “disciples did as Jesus had appointed them”—He had commanded them to make “ready the Passover.”

 In Matthew 28:20, Christ also instructed His disciples “to observe all things whatsoever I have commanded you…”

-Clearly, Christ commanded the Passover—connected with the Feast of Unleavened Bread—to be kept as a “statute forever” (Lev.
+Clearly, Jesus commanded the Passover—connected with the Feast of Unleavened Bread—to be kept as a “statute forever” (Lev.
 23:31).
-Easter is a human tradition that was never commanded by the God of the Bible.
+In contrast, Easter is a human tradition that was never commanded by the God of the Bible.

-Every child loves to receive a gift, but does not know its contents until the gift paper is unwrapped.
-Professing Christians similarly hold fast the traditions of men in keeping Easter, but are blind to its real meaning or “content.”
+Every child loves to receive a gift, but does not know its contents until it is unwrapped.
+Professing Christians similarly cherish their traditions in keeping Easter, but are blind to its real meaning or “content.”

-Rejecting God’s instruction, men concealed a pagan festival in “Christian giftwrap” to make it acceptable to the masses.
-But when Easter is unwrapped, the true content is unmistakable.
-Suddenly, the parallel between the pagan feast kept in ancient times and the present-day Easter celebrations becomes painfully obvious.
+Easter is a pagan festival concealed in “Christian giftwrap” to make it acceptable to the masses.
+But when this day is “unwrapped,” the true content is unmistakable.
+You have seen the parallels between the pagan worship in ancient times and present-day Easter celebrations are painfully obvious.

-These festivals are one and the same.
-Easter has the power to convince people to believe that this day is all about Christ—but when exposed, it shows that it has everything to do with a pagan deity.
+The popular concepts and traditions of Easter have convinced many that this day is all about Christ—but when exposed, it has everything to do with a pagan deity.